mpalettan/GettingCleaningDataProject/CodeBook.md

 variables from the time and frequency domain.

 # VARIATION - Code book
-* Tidy data set with only the measurements on the mean and standard deviation for each measurement
+* Tidy data set with only the measurements on the mean and standard deviation for each measurement.
-* Data Set: TotalTidyData.txt
+* Data Sets: TotalTidyData.txt and SummarizeTidyData.txt (average of each variable for each activity and each subject).

 # Notes:
 * Features are normalized and bounded within [-1,1].